groundlight/python-sdk/docs/docs/installation/4-optional-libraries.md

 ## Smaller is better!

-The Groundlight SDK is optimized to run on small edge devices.
+The Groundlight Python SDK is optimized to run on small edge devices.
 As such, you can use the Groundlight SDK without installing large libraries like `numpy` or `OpenCV`.

 But if you're already installing them, we'll use them.
 Our SDK detects if these libraries are installed